Upward-Spiral-Science/the-fat-boys/draft/final_report.md

 #### Testing Assumptions

 We want to test the assumption that the data are independently and identically distributed.
-To test independence, we plot correlation matrices of each of the 4 features across all 24 markers.
+To test independence, we plot correlation matrices of each of the 4 features across all the markers that are either excitatory or inhibitory.
 If the data is independent, then we would expect off-diagonal terms to be close to 0.
 On the other hand, if the data are not independent, off diagonal terms would be far away from 0.